Tourism in the Philippines: Immovable Tangible Heritage

-There country has one UNESCO World Heritage City, Vigan, and three UNESCO Creative Cities, (Baguio, Cebu City, and Iloilo City).
-There are three UNESCO Biosphere Reserves (Palawan Biosphere Reserve, Albay Biosphere Reserve, and Puerto Galera Biosphere Reserve), and eight ASEAN Heritage Parks (Mount Apo National Park, Mounts Iglit–Baco National Park, Mount Kitanglad National Park, Mount Makiling National Park, Tubbataha Reefs Natural Park, Mount Hamiguitan Wildlife Sanctuary, and Timpoong and Hibok-Hibok Natural Monument).
+The country has one UNESCO World Heritage City, Vigan and three UNESCO Creative Cities, (Baguio, Cebu City, and Iloilo City).
+There are three UNESCO Biosphere Reserves (Palawan Biosphere Reserve, Albay Biosphere Reserve, and Puerto Galera Biosphere Reserve), and 14 ASEAN Heritage Parks: Agusan Marsh Wildlife Sanctuary, Apo Reef Natural Park, Balinsasayao Twin Lakes Natural Park, Mount Apo Natural Park, Mount Hamiguitan Range Wildlife Sanctuary, Mount Inayawan Range Natural Park, Mount Kitanglad Range Natural Park, Mount Makiling Forest Reserve, Mount Malindang Range Natural Park, Mounts Iglit–Baco National Park, Timpoong and Hibok-Hibok Natural Monument, Pasonanca Natural Park, Tubbataha Reefs Natural Park, and Turtle Islands Wildlife Sanctuary.

 Movable Tangible Heritage

 The Philippines possesses numerous significant movable tangible heritage, both in cultural and natural terms.
 Many are declared as national treasures and are highly protected by the law.
 The country has four documentary heritage inscribed in the UNESCO Memory of the World Register, namely, the José Maceda Collection, Philippine Paleographs (Hanunoo, Buhid, Tagbanua, and Pala’wan), Presidential Papers of Manuel L. Quezon, and Radio Broadcast of the Philippine People Power Revolution.
 Many of the cultural objects of the country are housed in government and private museums and libraries throughout the archipelago, such as the National Museum of the Philippines and the National Library of the Philippines.
 Aside from movable heritage under Philippine possession, there are also Philippine-originated artifacts and art pieces that have been looted or bought by foreigners and are now housed by other countries.
 Such pieces include the Golden Tara, the two existing copies of Doctrina Cristiana, the Boxer Codex, and many others.